vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ## IOW OIF/OEF CASE MGT NURSE ([1302](https://workload.vistadataproject.info/locationDetails/1302))

 This location isn't personal - its "named for provider" property has no value.
-Instead the role - _NURSE_ - of the providers who use it is part of its name ...
+Instead it is named for the role _NURSE_,  the discipline of the providers who use it ...

 ![](imagesLocn/LocnIOW_OIF_NURSE.png)